mirbyte/onetxt/README.md

 # onetxt

-Hit chat‑AI attachment limits?
-Merge a directory of text files into one clean context file for easy ingestion with local or hosted models.
+Break through chat-AI attachment limits - merge a directory of text files into one clean context file for easy ingestion with local or hosted models.

 ## Overview